tianbao-li/MI3DOR/README.md

 Wang, Jindong, et al. "Visual domain adaptation with manifold embedded distribution alignment."
 Proceedings of the 26th ACM international conference on Multimedia.
 2018.

+You, Kaichao, et al. "Universal domain adaptation."
+Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
+2019.